smm-h/tweety/docs/contracts.md

 ## Token Diversity

 A generated token must be random each time, be comprised entirely of lowercase hex characters, be at least 16 characters long, and contain at least 12 different characters.

+## Default Max Count

+The default value for the `max_count` parameter in pagination requests is always 30.
+It is a number that is divisible by 2, 3 and 5.
+It is not too small to illicit too frequent calls, and not too big to take too long to download.
+It is also more than enough for a preview, useful for search engines.

+If this paramter is absent or zero, the default value be assumed silently.

+Addendum: the maximum value for the parameter is 1000.